 High Grade Compressor and Vacuum Pumps – Higher quality pumps are made with greater precision and the dynamic balancing of the motors and piston will make them run smoother.
 This smoother operation is the key to beginning with proper construction to eliminate vibration at its source.

 Engineered Isolation Mounts – The best way to mount pumps requires not only stable and secure connection to keep the pumps from moving around but also need to eliminate transfer of vibration from the pumps to the chassis.
 Rubber mounts do a fine job of securing the pump but don’t do very well at absorbing vibration.
-Improved dynamic spring mounts are higher quality and both secure and eliminate a high percentage of vibration.
+Improved dynamic mounting is higher quality and eliminates a high percentage of vibration.

 Solid and Robust Construction Materials – Units that have poor construction or use flimsy materials will not handle vibration well and will cause problems.
-A well-built mobile dental unit will be not only be constructed of high-grade components but will have thicker walls and materials.
-To keep these units lighter yet stronger they should use aluminum or equivalent type of construction.
+A well-built portable dental unit will be not only constructed of high-grade components, but will have thicker walls and materials.
+To keep these units lighter yet stronger they should use aluminum or an equivalent type of construction.
 Be cautious of units that are too small or lightweight to properly absorb vibration.

-Suction Performance – One of the most difficult design areas for a portable dental system is to recreate the powerful suction desired for dental procedures.
+Suction Performance – One of the most difficult design areas for a portable dental unit to create, is the powerful suction desired for dental procedures.
 It needs to provide high flow with moderate strength to pick up debris, capture water coolant effectively and pull viscous solutions through smaller tubings like the saliva ejector or surgical tips.
-To effectively work for restorative procedures the system should be able to not only power the high-volume suction but also be able to extract liquid through the saliva ejector simultaneously.
+To effectively work for restorative procedures the system should be able to not only power the high-volume suction, but also be able to extract liquid through the saliva ejector simultaneously.
 When doing comparisons make sure to evaluate the suction strength of both the high volume and saliva ejector handpieces when used together.
-Doing so will let you know that you have a well-designed mobile dental suction.
+Doing so will let you know that you have a well-designed portable dental suction system.

 Suction Canister and Purging Ability – The suction canister should be sized to allow for a standard day of procedures with normal rinsing during treatment.
 Generally, a good baseline is that the canister should hold around two to three liters of liquid.
 The canister should prevent overflowing by shutting off the vacuum when full and should have an indicator light to let staff know the system needs to be emptied.